 Quite a few civilizations have left their imprint on Spain, Portugal, and Morocco, but perhaps none so permeating as the Moors.
 Get your feet wet in Moorish culture in the Iberian peninsula, home of Spain and Portugal.
 Surround yourself in the beautiful architecture of a traditional “pousada” with an overnight in Évora, before exploring Spain’s fiery Andalucian capital of Seville.
 Cool it all down in Morocco, within the city of Chefchaouen’s striking blue walls.
 Don’t miss out on a tour that’s as drenched with flavours, colours, and history as the three countries that comprise it.

 Your Foodie Moment: Fado Night with Traditional Portuguese Meal, Lisbon.
-G Adventures for Good: Meknes Community Lunch, Meknès.
-Porto, and Seville orientation walks.
+Porto and Seville orientation walks.
 Port wine cellar visit and tasting.
 Fado night with traditional Portuguese meal.
 Chapel of Bones visit in Évora.
 Flamenco show (Seville).
 Guided tour of Tangier.
+Chefchaouen orientation walk.
 Free time in Chefchaouen.
-Fès medina visit with local guide.
+Fès medina visit with a local guide.
 Volubilis guided visit.
 Marrakech medina visit with local guide.
 Transport to/from included activities and between all destinations.

-Savour the tapas culture of Spain, explore the seven hills of Lisbon, savour the flavours of Morocco, wander the beautiful streets of Seville, get lost in ancient medinas, lay eyes on captivating landscapes.
+Savour the tapas culture of Spain, explore the seven hills of Lisbon, experience the flavours of Morocco, wander the beautiful streets of Seville, get lost in ancient medinas, lay eyes on captivating landscapes.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.